zq99/data-access-layer-vba-sql-server/README.md

 - Microsoft Active X Data Objects Recordset Library 6.0
 - Microsoft ADO Ext.
 6.0 for DDL and Security

+## Setup

+You must specify the name of your server and the name of your database in the class DBInstance.

+These are the 2 lines to amend:

+    objDBCredentials.SetServer = "MY_SERVER_NAME"
+    objDBCredentials.SetDBName = "MY_DATABASE_NAME"

 ## Implementation

 There are various examples of how to use the Data Access Layer in the module 'mdTestDataAccessLayer'.
 These examples include executing